 Situated in the heart of Edgbaston, just moments from the centre of Birmingham, Audley St George’s Place has 95 retirement properties of outstanding design and quality, situated in a much sought-after location with easy access to several major transport routes.
-This retirement village offers luxurious facilities to rival any boutique hotel, including locally renowned Three Church Road restaurant, a lounge, a bar & bistro as well as a library, swimming pool and gym, all available as part of the Audley Club.
+This retirement village offers luxurious facilities to rival any boutique hotel, including locally renowned Three Church Road restaurant, a lounge, a bar & bistro as well as a library, swimming pool and gym, all available as part of the Audley Club and Home Care services.

 For those with a preference for the vibrancy and bustle of city life, Audley St George’s Place is perfectly situated near the centre of Birmingham with easy access to concerts, theatres, galleries and shops.

 With roots that extend all the way back to the Domesday Book, historical Edgbaston was also home to J.R.R.
 Tolkien during his teenage years, with Perrott’s Folly and the Waterworks Tower said to have provided inspiration for part of his The Lord of the Rings trilogy.